1. Game Parameters & Safety¶

 A period starts on the Jam-Starting Whistle of the first Jam for that period.
 The period clock does not stop between Jams unless a timeout is called.
 If the period clock reaches zero before the next Jam has started, the period ends at that moment; otherwise, the period ends at the conclusion of the final Jam for the period.

-If a Jam is called off due to officiating discretion (see Section 5.2) or there is an officiating error that potentially impacted the outcome (as in winner/loser) of the game, and there are less than 30 seconds remaining on the period clock at the end of the game (including when the period clock has expired), an additional Jam may be run at the discretion of the Head Referee.
+If a Jam is called off due to officiating discretion (see Section 5.2) or there is an officiating error that potentially impacts which team wins or loses the game, and there are less than 30 seconds remaining on the period clock at the end of the game (including when the period clock has expired), an additional Jam may be run at the discretion of the Head Referee.
 This additional Jam will have the same form (Overtime or not; see Section 1.5.1) as the Jam that ended and be part of the same period.

 1.2.
 Teams¶